Welcome to the Triton Initiative

-Marine renewable energy (MRE) is a broad term for harnessing the power of the oceans, including tides, waves, and river currents, to produce electricity.
+Marine renewable energy (MRE) is a broad term for harnessing the power of the ocean to produce electricity.
 A key to development and widespread use of this renewable resource is understanding environmental impacts of MRE systems to help streamline permitting processes and progress the industry in an environmentally responsible manner.
 To address these needs, the U.S. Department of Energy (DOE) developed the Triton Initiative.

-For the Triton Initiative’s next phase, PNNL is leading Triton Field Trials (TFiT), in which researchers will continue to advance environmental monitoring for marine energy device deployment by delivering common standards and guidelines for data collection and analysis.
-The intent is to promote data transferability between locations and developments, giving regulators a broader basis for understanding impacts and providing developers with clear methodologies for data collection.
+Through PNNL’s Triton Field Trials (TFiT), researchers work to advance environmental monitoring for marine energy device deployment by developing common standards and guidelines for data collection and analysis.
+TFiT promotes data transferability, which allows regulators to understand impacts on a broader basis and provide developers with clear methodologies for data collection.

-Through these many efforts, Triton facilitates collaboration between industry, academia, and the national laboratories, which allows collaborators to easily share data and ideas, and pioneer solutions to the industry’s most difficult questions.
+With all of these efforts, Triton facilitates collaboration between industry, academia, and the national laboratories.
+This allows collaborators to easily share data and ideas and pioneer solutions to the industry’s most difficult questions.